Professional Musician Rates

 Industry-Specific Factors

-What it is | Inflation tracks rising prices over time, reducing the real value
+What it is | Consumers Price Index (Inflation) tracks rising prices over time, reducing the real

-of money.
+value of money.

-Why it matters | Without inflation-based adjustments, musicians lose purchasing power year-on-year.
+Why it matters | Without inflation-based adjustments, musicians lose purchasing power

-What it is | COLA tracks the rise in essential living costs — rent, food, healthcare, transport.
+What it is | HLPI tracks essential living-cost rises—rent, food, healthcare, transport.

-What it is | Wage growth reflects general increases in income across
+What it is | LCI measures wage growth—general increases in income across the economy.

-Why it matters | Musicians should not fall behind broader workforce trends.
+Why it matters | Partial inclusion ensures musicians don’t fall behind broader labour earnings.

 4. Compound Economic Adjustment